owenworley/Xposed-Disable_Galaxy_Gear_Notifications/README.md

 Import into eclipse and link with 'XposedBridgeApi.jar'.
 For details, see https://github.com/rovo89/XposedBridge/wiki/Development-tutorial

+### Looking for a maintainer
+I no longer have time to work on this, so if you want to take over this project then drop me a message.

 ### Supported devices
 This module has been tested on the following Galaxy Gear watches: